Nonadaptive Noise-Resilient Group Testing with Order-Optimal Tests and Fast-and-Reliable Decoding: Gadgets that Improve Gacha

-\begin{proof} Suppose $A \in \{0, 1\}^{m\times n}$ is the configuration matrix of the GT scheme that supposedly exists.
-We duplicate $A$ $\sigma$ times and shuffle the columns of each copy of $A$, i.e., shuffle the phone numbers of the people.
-(We assume that the complexity of looking-up the phone numbers is negligible.)
+\begin{proof} Let $A$ be the $m \times n$ configuration matrix of the GT scheme that supposedly exists.
+We duplicate $A$ $\sigma$ times and shuffle the columns of each copy of $A$, i.e., shuffle the phone numbers.
+(We assume that the complexity of looking-up phone numbers is negligible.)
 This way, we can say that every copy of $A$ functions independently.
-We stack the copies of A on top of each other to yield a matrix, $\AAA$, that uses $\sigma m$ tests.
+We stack the copies of $A$ on top of each other to yield a $\sigma m \times n$ matrix, $\AA$.
+For the formality,